Immersion (IMMR) Dips More Than Broader Market: What You Should Know

-Immersion (IMMR) ended the recent trading session at $6.73, demonstrating a -1.75% swing from the preceding day's closing price.
-The stock's performance was behind the S&P 500's daily loss of 0.07%.

-The touch-based technology company's stock has climbed by 2.24% in the past month, falling short of the Computer and Technology sector's gain of 2.5% and the S&P 500's gain of 3.98%.
+The touch-based technology company's shares have seen a decrease of 1.6% over the last month, not keeping up with the Computer and Technology sector's gain of 1.27% and the S&P 500's gain of 1.2%.

-Analysts and investors alike will be keeping a close eye on the performance of Immersion in its upcoming earnings disclosure.
-The company is expected to report EPS of $0.19, down 57.78% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.25 million, up 0.98% from the year-ago period.
+Investors will be eagerly watching for the performance of Immersion in its upcoming earnings disclosure.
+The company's earnings per share (EPS) are projected to be $0.19, reflecting a 57.78% decrease from the same quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $9.25 million, indicating a 0.98% increase compared to the same quarter of the previous year.

-Investors might also notice recent changes to analyst estimates for Immersion.
+It is also important to note the recent changes to analyst estimates for Immersion.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

 The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
 Immersion currently has a Zacks Rank of #3 (Hold).

-Investors should also note Immersion's current valuation metrics, including its Forward P/E ratio of 9.26.
-This represents a discount compared to its industry's average Forward P/E of 28.31.
+From a valuation perspective, Immersion is currently exchanging hands at a Forward P/E ratio of 9.16.
+This signifies a discount in comparison to the average Forward P/E of 27.75 for its industry.

 The Computer - Peripheral Equipment industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 102, placing it within the top 41% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 105, which puts it in the top 42% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report